RebeccaKessler/Machine_Learning/README.md

 # Basic Models
 Before moving to more sophisitcated models, we tried to predict the difficulty level of French sentences with the following models : Logistic Regression, k-Nearest Neighbors (KNN), Decision Tree, and Random Forest.
 For each of these models we predicted the accuracy on the training data as well as on the test data.

+*Disclamer* : The models output slightly different scores every time the code is run.
+Thus, it is normal that the numbers in this report do not precisely correspond to the scores obtained when running the code.

 **Training and Testing Data**

 First of all, we splitted the training dataset into training data and test data  with the train-test-split method.
 After the splitting, 80% of the dataset would be used to train the model, and the remaining 20% to test the model.